 The majesty palm is a cheap one that is fast growing.

 I included it because is often sold by the big box stores during the spring for use in containers outdoors.

 This palm is very difficult to keep indoors.

 Most find it requires more light and moisture than they can provide.

-Consider this one an annual for the patio that you'll be replacing every year.
+Consider these annual indoor palm trees for the patio that you'll be replacing every year.

 A better choice is the Christmas or Manilla palm.
 It is generally easier to grow indoors than the majesty palm

 It does require ample light indoors but not as much moisture.
 Most have greater success with this palm.